For a visual representation of these layers and how clients connect, see the Platform diagram.

 On top of the interaction layer, the platform uses legal identities and smart contracts to represent parties, permissions, approvals, obligations, and ownership.
 These contracts are structured digital agreements with human-readable and machine-readable content, roles, lifecycle rules, signatures, and auditability.3.
 Neuro-Ledger: auditable persistence

 The Neuro-Ledger is the platform’s distributed audit and persistence layer.
-It is designed as an alternative to traditional blockchain-based ledgers and is described as federated, distributed, and better suited to privacy-aware, auditable systems over time.
-Its design avoids dependence on proof-of-work and does not require one single global chain.4.
+It is designed as an alternative to traditional blockchain-based ledgers — federated, distributed, and built for privacy-aware, auditable systems.
+It avoids dependence on proof-of-work and does not require a single global chain.4.
 Payments and tokenized assets: value transfer on top

-On top of the Neuron and Neuro-Ledger, the platform supports payments and tokenized assets. e-Daler is a federated instant payment mechanism, and Neuro-Features are digital instruments that can represent NFTs, asset-backed tokens, and other ownership models.
-Those token models are tied to smart contracts, lifecycle rules, ownership, and auditable events.The architecture in one sentence
+On top of the Neuron and Neuro-Ledger, the platform supports payments and tokenized assets. e-Daler is a federated instant payment mechanism.
+Neuro-Features are digital instruments that can represent NFTs, asset-backed tokens, and other ownership models.
+Both are tied to smart contracts, lifecycle rules, ownership, and auditable events.The architecture in one sentence

 Neuron